About Me

 The third came through rupture: breaking my pelvis and sacrum in five places.
 I healed without institutional support, leaning on community, intuitive practice, and natural medicine.
 I still live with disability and chronic pain.
 Yet I am grateful for everything that has happened.
 Not always right away, and it takes work.
 But I have moved from the depths of suicidal despair to a deep love for life and embodied belonging that I hope to help others discover for themselves.

-But my practice is not academic in the traditional sense.
-It’s not a method or a model.
+My practice is not academic in the traditional sense.
+It’s not a method or a model, though it employs many.
 It’s a remembering.
 A listening.
 A living relationship with grief, beauty, and the sacred.

-Be it art or the helping professions, my goal is to help others return to the sacred—in their bodies, community, ceremony, and the time outside of time.
-To remember who we are, where we’ve been, and our true purpose.To hold space for the initiatory pain we’re taught to fear—and help transform it into path, portal, and power.
+My goal is to help others re-ensoul their worlds; to remember who we are, where we’ve been, and our true purpose; to hold space for the transitions we’re taught to fear; and to help transform our wanderings into path, portal, and power—alone together.